 Dr Paul Johnson, Editor of A Luxury Travel Blog

-Two primary trends will continue to shape affiliate marketing in 2016.
+Two primary trends will continue to shape affiliate marketing.

 It's All About Mobile